-If you’re interested in a wireless scale there are a lot available, from cheap ones to expensive ones and some in the middle.
+If you are looking for a wireless scale there are a lot available, from cheap ones to expensive ones and some in the middle.

 When you’re looking for a wireless scale there are three thing to look at that are important.